bbauska/W3Cx-5of5/README.md

   alt="Your first HTML page." />
 </p>

-In this lesson, I will show you how to create from scratch an HTML page using some of the most common HTML tags.
+<p>In this lesson, I will show you how to create from scratch an HTML page
+using some of the most common HTML tags.
 I will use an online tool for doing that.
 Like that, you will see some live preview of what I&apos;m doing.
 I&apos;m using &quot;jsbin.com&quot;, and I will work on the HTML part of the editor, and you will see in the output part the results of what I&apos;m doing. <b>JSBin</b> created for me a first template.
-Most common HTML5 starts with &lt;!DOCTYPE html&gt;, that tells the browser that the file is going to render will be an HTML5 file.
+Most common HTML5 starts with &lt;!DOCTYPE html&gt;, that tells the browser that the file is going to render will be an HTML5 file.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 53. example: html, head and body (44) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">